Berrenslab/CELLO_pipeline_part_2/README.md

 Nextflow based CELLO-seq pipeline optimised for SLURM clusters.
 If steps have same number, they are synchronous.

+### Dealing with pipeline errors
+Each run creates a html report (run_report_YYYY-MM-DD_hh-ss.html).
+If there are issues, you look for the error codes.
+If this is not enough, you can identify the problematic processes and cd ```work/problematic/process``` and ```ls -lha``` to see all files: .command.out and .command.err are the most useful.

 ## Step I: pre demultiplexing
 ### How to run
 1. Edit parameters.json